hanimanoj/SmartPantry/README.md

 # Smart Pantry Proposal

 <h1>1.
 Introduction (lela)</h1>
+  Lately, a lot of people experience food waste among the products that they bought, because of poor tracking of product expiration date.
+Many people also seldomly forgot items in their pantry that leads to unnecessary waste.
+To avoid this issue, we proposed a Smart Pantry application.
 <h1>2.
 Objective (lela)</h1>
+- Develop a mobile application that allows user to keep track of the products they bought including the expiration date
+- Provide real-time tracking of items inside pantry with status (safe, almost expired, expired)
+- Implement notification alerts to alert users on the product that is reaching the expiration date
+- Practice sustainability by reducing food waste
 <h1>3.
 Target User (lela)</h1>
+- Household residents who wants to manage pantry items efficiently
+- People who live in shared accomodations who need reminders for food safety
+- Elderly people who may forget the expiration date

 <h1>4. ⁠⁠Features and Functionality (semua)</h1>
     <h2>4.1 LOGIN</h2>